HugoCroizer/SCherlock/README.md

 ## Citation

-If you use SCherlock in your research, please cite:
+If you use scSherlock in your research, please cite:

 ```
 [Citation information will be added here]